Copyright © kwickLabsii. All rights reserved

 That day nearing sunset, my phone rang three times.
 I've learned answering can mean missing shots and figured it could wait a few more minutes.
 When the sun went down, I called back.
 My friend and his Dad plus a guest were hunting down river about two miles away and his motor would not start.

 So the plan was I'd finish picking up and they would do the same.
 He'd then push his boat out into an opening in the islands where they had been hunting and have a light on.
 I knew the area well so finding them would not be an issue.

 I loaded my small sled with my gun, gear bag (camera, shells, etc,), decoys, dog hide, three ducks and dragged/floated it back up the shoreline to take a right turn out into knee deep, mucky water.
-Then there was the long, slow walk to the boat.
+Then there was the long, slow, wading walk to the boat.
 My mud rig was moored about fifty+ yards from the shoreline (couldn't get it any closer).

 Gunny was nearby and headed out with me.
 He was busy playfully lunging about when one of those "in slow motion events" started to evolve.
 I saw it coming and reacted too slowly as Gunny came bounding and lunging in the water toward the floating cargo.
 The "Oooohhhh nnoooo!" moment seemed to last an eternity.